Vubere/Post/README.md

-# Blog Application Built by Victor Ubere
+# post Application Built by Victor Ubere

 this is built using Nextjs for the frontent and expressjs for the backend.